 Chinese Heritage Camp II

-Chinese Heritage Camp II connects adoptive families with authentic cultural experiences, experts on adoption, and families with shared experiences.
+Chinese Heritage Camp II connects adoptive families with the cultural community, adoption experts, and families with shared experiences.

 We enthusiastically celebrate the Chinese birth culture of our campers, while also emphasizing the shared experience of being adopted into U.S. culture.
 It is that connection — with other families, a child’s cultural heritage, the greater community, and role models — that affirms a child’s self-worth and belonging.